alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Solution.md

 SELECT COUNT(pizza_id)as total_pizza
 FROM customer_orders;
 ```
-a total of 14 pizzas ordered
+There were 14 of pizza ordered

 2. How many unique customer orders were made?